HomeArticlesGrants

 Every year, billions of dollars in non-dilutive funding go unclaimed.
 Not because the money isn’t available, but because founders don’t know how to access it.

-If you're a startup founder, especially in your early stages, you’ve probably felt the financial crunch.
+If you're looking into grants for startupsI, especially in your early stages, you’ve probably felt the financial crunch.
 You need capital to build, grow, and hire, but giving up equity too soon can cost you long-term ownership and control.
 That’s where grants come in.

 Unlike traditional venture capital, grants offer free money you don’t have to repay or give up equity for.
 And yes, they’re real, accessible, and often designed for startups just like yours.